James Ingram (minister)

 James Ingram (3 April 1776 - 3 March 1879) was a Church of Scotland minister who spent most of his life working in the parishes of Fetlar and Unst.
 At the Disruption he joined the Free Church.
-His was sometimes known as the Patriach of the Free Church.
+His was sometimes known as the Patriarch of the Free Church.
 He is remembered for his long life as he lived till within a few weeks of completing his 103rd year.
 He came from a long-lived family: his father lived to the age of 100, and his grandfather to 105.
 Additionally he is remembered as the sitter in works of art, including a painting by Otto Leyde.
 He was also photographed by Charles Spence of Lerwick.
 He wrote the New Statistical Account for the parish of Unst in 1831.